 Engaging and utterly unique, Life of Pi raises questions about truth, reality, perception, fear, and faith.

 24. The Old Man and the Sea, by Ernest Hemingway

-Though it’s short, The Old Man and the Sea is widely regarded as the best work of American author Ernest Hemingway – and it won him the Nobel Prize for Literature in 1953.
+Though it’s short, The Old Man and the Sea is widely regarded as American author Ernest Hemingway’s best work – and it won him the Nobel Prize for Literature in 1953.

 Set in Cuba, The Old Man and the Sea follows Santiago, an old fisherman, as he struggles to catch a giant marlin fish off the coast of Havana.

 Moving, beautifully written, and timeless, the novella highlights the power of grit and willpower in a uniquely succinct way.